FontJordi/meteo/README.md

 ### Dataset

-[OpenWeatherMap](https://openweathermap.org/) is an API which collects meteorological data ffrom around the globe, and [Generalitat de Catalunya](https://analisi.transparenciacatalunya.cat/), a public data collection of the government of catalonia.
+[OpenWeatherMap](https://openweathermap.org/) is an API which collects meteorological data from around the globe, and made up data.
-[Made up Data] Python script

 ### Tools & Technologies